Solving constrained quadratic binary problems via quantum adiabatic evolution: Lower-bounding procedures

 \subsection{Linearization relaxation}

-A standard linearization of (P) involves relaxing the integrality constraint on variables $x_i, (i= 1, \ldots, n)$ and defining continuous variables $y_{ij}$ for every pair $x_ix_j$ in the objective function with $i < j$, yielding the following linearized problem.
+A standard linearization of (P) involves relaxing the integrality constraint on variables $x_i, (i= 1, \ldots, n)$, and defining continuous variables $y_{ij}$ for every pair $x_ix_j$ in the objective function with $i < j$, yielding the following linearized problem.

 A lower bound to (P) can now be obtained by solving $\mathrm{(P_{LP})}$ using linear programming.
 We employed this linearization in our computational experiments (see Section~\ref{sec:Experiments}).
-We recall that there are several methods for linearization of (P) to LP problems, many of which have been mentioned in the survey \cite{Floudas} by Floudas and Gounaris, and depending on the specific application at hand, may be better choices.
-We will ignore this variety of choices, and call $\mathrm{(P_{LP})}$ \emph{the} LP relaxation of (P).
+Note that there are several methods for linearizing (P), many of which have been mentioned in the survey by Floudas and Gounaris \cite{Floudas}; in this paper, however, we consider $\mathrm{(P_{LP})}$ to be \emph{the} LP relaxation of (P).